 Mentored Research Project and Scholarship

 - Ninety-five percent of the graduates have completed and published at least one manuscript arising from their research endeavors.

 - Each fellow is expected to complete a research project under the guidance and with the help of a mentor and a scholarship oversight committee.
 Many fellows have obtained internal and/or external funding for their research projects.

 - Each fellow is encouraged to select the type of research that best meets her or his own interests and career plans.
 This project is expected to lead to presentation of one or more abstracts at regional or national meetings and publication of a manuscript in a peer-reviewed journal.

 - Scholarship also includes chapters, state-of-the-art reviews, and case reports.
 In addition, each fellow completes a mentored quality improvement project.

-Opportunities for Specialized Research Training During Fellowship
+Opportunities for Specialized Training

-Fellows who plan for a clinical research track may apply for training as Master in Public Health (M.P.H.) or for one of three certificates available in the Department of Clinical Sciences: Graduate Certificate (two-year program), Master’s Degree in Clinical Science (two-year program), or Master’s Degree with Distinction (three-year program).
+Fellows who plan for a clinical research career may apply for training as Master in Public Health (M.P.H.) or for one of three certificates available in the Department of Clinical Sciences: Graduate Certificate (two-year program), Master’s Degree in Clinical Science (two-year program), or Master’s Degree with Distinction (three-year program).
 Additional information is available on our Clinical Sciences Graduate Program website.

-Opportunities for External and Internal Funding During Fellowship
+Opportunities for External and Internal Funding

 - Fellows in Neonatal-Perinatal are eligible for several external sources of funding from the American Academy of Pediatrics, the NIH, and several other national organizations and foundations.
 List of Funding - Neonatology Fellowship